Azure/ResourceModules/docs/wiki/Home.md

 ## In Scope

-- **Module library ** is a  collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources.
-It can also be be combined to create & orchestrate more complex, multi-module Azure solutions.
+- **Module library** is a collection of comprehensive, reusable, Bicep-based building blocks to deploy Azure resources.
+It can also be combined to create & orchestrate more complex, multi-module Azure solutions.
 - **CI environment** Is devops pipelines.
 It can be use to validate modules and to publish module which are  successfully validated to a target location.
 It uses semantic versioning  and it can be use with both GitHub Workflows and Azure DevOps pipelines.
 - **Documentation** Including design principles,  usage of [The library](./The%20library) and [The CI environment](./The%20CI%20environment).
 It also includes  step-by-step guidelines on how to start utilizing CARML Library.
 For more detail please refer to  [Getting started](./Getting%20started) section.